Otus-DevOps-2023-03/malkops_infra/README.md

  - Write [script](create-reddit-vm.sh) for creating VM
  - Write [additional files](packer/files/) that necessary for creating full image
  - Refactor structure of the project (testapp scripts move to config-scripts directory)

+### terraform-1

+I see there a little problem, that if we want to add just one more instance, we have to copy whole banch of code.

+So in this practice I added HTTP-loadbalancer and two instance as a terraform code.

+Two instance implemented by `count` attribute, which you can pass with variable `replicas`.

+In fact using of loadbalancing I don't needed public IP for my VMs.